 - Centralia Outlets.
 Just off Interstate 5 south of Olympia, this shopping center has a good nursing/pumping lounge in the bathroom near Eddie Bauer, notes a reader.

 North of Seattle

 - Bob's Corn Maze and Pumpkin Farm.
-A reader told us that Bob’s Corn Maze and Pumpkin Farm, located in picturesque Snohomish, has a “nursing cabin” with two private rooms with rocking chairs, changing tables and a wraparound porch with rocking chairs where moms can nurse while keeping an eye on other kids.
-The cabin does not have outlets.
-Be sure to check hours as the farm's hours change depending on season.
+A reader told us that Bob’s Corn Maze and Pumpkin Farm, located in picturesque Snohomish, has a “milk house” with semi-private rooms with rocking chairs, changing tables and a wraparound porch with rocking chairs where moms can nurse while keeping an eye on other kids.
+There are no outlets.
+Be sure to check hours as the farm's hours change depending on the season.

 Four more ideas to make nursing easier

 Mamava mobile app: Mamava is a company that makes freestanding lactation suites equipped with everything women need to pump and nurse in public, including power outlets, USB ports and a collapsible shelf to stash the pump.

 Its app locates (and unlocks) Mamava pods for you, and also maps out other reader-reviewed nursing and pumping locations.
 Around the Sound, you can find Mamava pods at Sea-Tac Airport, North Seattle College and other locations, including army bases, hospitals and health-care locations.